Free things to do this winter in Montréal

 Winter wonders

 It's been said that Montréal is also a city of lights – with a high-tech twist.
-See that tech in action at this year’s Luminothérapie art playground, featuring illuminated interactive outdoor artworks on Sainte-Catherine Street, in the Esplanade Tranquille ice rink and throughout the Quartier des spectacles.
-Throughout December, it’s a sparkly winter wonderland of holiday activities, from the Santa Claus Parade in November to the Great Montréal Christmas Market outside Place des Arts and the Montreal Christmas Village at Atwater Market, to Noël dans le Parc at Place Émilie-Gamelin downtown and in Parc des Compagnons and Parc Lahaie in the Plateau, as well as indoors at Complexe Desjardins downtown – enjoy the festive atmosphere, free performances, kids activities and more all season.
+See that tech in action at this year’s Lumino art playground, featuring illuminated interactive outdoor artworks on Sainte-Catherine Street, in the Esplanade Tranquille ice rink and throughout the Quartier des spectacles.
+Throughout December, it’s a sparkly winter wonderland of holiday activities, from the Santa Claus Parade on November 23, 2024 to the Great Montréal Christmas Market outside Place des Arts and the Montreal Christmas Village at Atwater Market, to Noël dans le Parc at Place Émilie-Gamelin downtown and in Parc des Compagnons and Parc Lahaie in the Plateau, as well as indoors at Santa’s Village in Complexe Desjardins downtown — enjoy the festive atmosphere, free performances, kids activities and more all season.

 Near the gates to McGill University, don’t miss Ogilvy's classic holiday window displays in the McCord Stewart Museum's indoor and outdoor exhibition on Victoria Street.
-In Old Montréal, use your phone to look for the history-illuminating images of Cité Memoire projected onto the facades of historic buildings on weekends in December.
 Explore the Quartier des spectacles on a luminous pathway of video projections and lighting installations, and see Montréal’s cultural institutions in a new light in Insitu, projected on the facade of Maison symphonique.
+At Place des Arts, see the city lights brilliantly reflected on the mirrored ORB by SpY, a travelling art installation whose appearance changes throughout the day.
 And see Claude Cormier et Associés’s massive The Ring installation aglow at Esplanade Place Ville Marie downtown.

 Parc Jean-Drapeau ice skating rinks

-Escape across the river to Parc Jean-Drapeau, where you can go ice skating at rink Patinoire Radio-Canada OHdio and try cross-country skiing, snowshoeing and fat biking on the park’s winding trails – if you don’t have your own equipment, rent it on site!
+Escape to Parc Jean-Drapeau, where you can go ice skating at two rinks and try cross-country skiing, snowshoeing and fat biking on the park’s winding trails – if you don’t have your own equipment, rent it on site!
 And explore Montréal's major nature parks, like Parc-nature du Cap-Saint-Jacques and Parc-nature de l'Île-de-la-Visitation.

 Party town

 Watch for New Year’s Eve fireworks and festivities in Old Montréal and the Old Port.
-Downtown shines bright with the city's signature winter festival MONTRÉAL EN LUMIÈRE.
+Downtown shines bright with the city's signature winter festival MONTRÉAL EN LUMIÈRE (February 27 to March 9, 2025).
 Winter has never felt so welcome thanks to incredible food, art and cultural events.
 At festival headquarters outdoors in the Quartier des Spectacles, you'll find live music, theatrical and circus performances, fascinating art and all kinds of food, drink and activities and animated projection art.
-The epic all-nighter arts and culture event Nuit Blanche closes out the festival with an array of activities.
+The epic all-nighter arts and culture event Nuit Blanche offers an array of activities.

 Indigenous Voices of Today: Knowledge, Trauma, Resilience - Musée McCord Stewart